 - Damage to moving parts and bearings

-With furnaces and ducted systems leaving a dent on your utility bills, you would want an alternative that is just as effective in heating, but not as hard on your pockets.
-Instead of having a separate appliance for heating, what if you can do both heating and cooling with one appliance?
+Furnaces and ducted systems will leave a dent in your utility bills, and you might be on the lookout for an alternative that is just as effective in heating your home but not as hard on your pockets.
+What if, instead of having a separate appliance for heating and cooling, you could use your AC to keep you warm?

-That is exactly what a reversible mini-split heat pump does.
-You can use the same appliance, with the same energy-saving features throughout the year, to keep you cool in the summers and warm in the winters.
-Other than a mini-split, there are many other types of heat pumps available on the market too.
+That is precisely what a reversible mini-split heat pump does.
+As a result, you can use the same appliance and enjoy the same energy-saving features throughout the year to keep you cool in the summers and warm in the winters.
+(If a mini-split isn’t what you’re looking for, there are different types of heat pumps available in the market too).

-How an air conditioner works is by transferring heat from a hot environment (indoors) to a cooler one (outdoors).
-This is all well and good in the summers.
-But in the winter months, you want to get the heat from outdoor and transfer it to the indoor.
-The air conditioner has to work in reverse.
+A regular air conditioner transfers heat from a hot environment (indoors) to a cooler environment (outdoors).
+This system is all well and good in the summers.
+But in the winter months, a heat pump extracts heat from the outdoor and transfer it to the indoor.
+To do that, the air conditioner has to work in reverse.

 Will Running AC in Cold Weather Damage It?

-The answer is not as simple as yes or no. There are many factors at play, and running AC in winter is not without risks.
+The answer is not as simple as yes or no. Many factors are at play, and running AC in winter is not without risks.
 With moderately cold temperatures, an air conditioner is perfectly acceptable to run in any mode whatsoever.
-But with temperatures below 60 degrees Fahrenheit, there is a risk with putting the air conditioner to use.
+But when running the AC under 65 degrees, there are certain risks to your air conditioner.
 Let us go over some of the problems one by one:

 Loss of Lubrication

-Compressors are an integral part of the air conditioner and need to be in perfect shape to keep on running as desired.
-To aid in their smooth operation, lubricants help the compressor to function without any fault.
-In the winters, though, this lubricant can thicken and not function as desired.
+Compressors are an integral part of the air conditioner and need to be in perfect shape to run as desired.
+Lubricants help the compressor run smoothly and work without any fault.
+However, this lubricant can thicken in the winter and not perform as expected.
 Without proper lubrication, the compressor is prone to damage and seizure.

 Low Ambient Temperature Sensor

-Most modern air conditioners come with a low ambient temperature sensor.
-This is done to prevent air conditioner operation during extreme cold and prevent damage.
-If you try to circumvent this sensor and turn the air conditioner on in-spite of the low temperature, there can be very costly repairs that would need to be done.
+Most modern air conditioners have a low ambient temperature sensor to prevent air conditioner operation during extreme cold.
+If you try to circumvent this sensor and turn your air conditioner on despite the low temperature, there can be very costly repairs that would need to be done.

-As with any mechanical device, a compressor heats up the more it is put into use.
-During extreme cold, a compressor would need to work overtime to keep the interior warm.
-This can lead to it getting overheated.
-Using the air conditioner below the minimum specified temperature can irreversibly damage it, or at best, become a cause for significant repairs.
+As with any mechanical device, a compressor heats up the more it is used.
+A compressor would need to work overtime to keep the interior warm during extreme cold.
+This overworking can lead to it getting overheated.
+Using the air conditioner below the minimum specified temperature can irreversibly damage it, or at best, become a cause for significant AC repairs.

 Freezing of Cooling Coils

 While an air conditioner is in use, you may observe water dripping from the outdoor unit.
-This is condensation from the outdoor copper coils.
-In the winter months, this condensed water can freeze over the coils, and accumulate on them.
-With ice frozen over the coils, air does not heat up to be thrown into the room.
-All you will feel is cold air coming out of the louvers.
+This dripping liquid is condensation from the outdoor copper coils.
+This condensed water can accumulate and freeze over the coils in the winter months.
+With ice frozen over the coils, circulated air does not heat up, and all you will feel is cold air coming out of the louvers.

 Moreover, freezing in the outdoor unit can damage it.
-Running the air conditioner while it is frozen can puncture the cooling coils and then require a replacement.
-To prevent this, keep the unit off and allow it the ice to thaw for a couple of hours.
-You can make the process faster by pointing a hairdryer or hot air blower at the outdoor unit fans and vents.
+Running the air conditioner while frozen can puncture the cooling coils and require a replacement.
+To prevent this, keep your unit off and allow the ice to thaw for a couple of hours.
+You can make the process faster by pointing a hairdryer or hot air blower at fans and vents.

 Measuring Heating Efficiency